 Visible prints, more than a few pieces.
 Without any scratches on the record.

-COVER very well preserved with palpable traces of use – barely visible “ring” from the record is allowed.
+COVER: very well preserved with palpable traces of use – barely visible “ring” from the record is allowed.
 The corners of the cover a little bit damaged, but not bent and torn.
-Cover has no other major damage, handwritten text, tape or other “extras” that does not exist in the factory pack.
+Cover has no other major damage, handwritten text, tape or other “extras” that do not exist in the factory pack.

 Visible fingerprints, dust can be easily removed with a brush, without any scratches.